Fitness & Exercise

 What TDEE Can't Tell You

-TDEE is a powerful concept, but it has boundaries.
-It doesn't account for individual differences in gut microbiome composition, which can affect caloric extraction from food by 5–15%.
-It doesn't capture hormonal states — hypothyroidism, polycystic ovary syndrome, and Cushing's syndrome all alter the energy equation in ways a formula cannot predict.
+TDEE is a powerful organizing concept with real limits.
+It doesn't capture individual differences in gut microbiome composition, which can affect caloric extraction from food by 5–15%.
+It doesn't account for hormonal conditions — hypothyroidism, polycystic ovary syndrome, Cushing's — that shift the energy equation in ways no formula can predict.
 And it says nothing about nutrient quality.

-Two diets at the same caloric level can produce vastly different health outcomes depending on macronutrient composition, micronutrient density, fiber content, and meal timing.
+Two diets at the same caloric level can produce vastly different health outcomes depending on macronutrient composition, micronutrient density, fiber intake, and meal timing.
 TDEE gives you the envelope.
-What you put inside it still matters enormously.
+What goes inside it still matters enormously.

-Start by establishing your baseline.
 Calculate your estimated TDEE.
-Track your intake honestly for two weeks without changing anything — most people underestimate consumption by 20–40%.
-Compare the two numbers.
-Then adjust with a moderate deficit, protect your protein intake, maintain your daily movement, and recalibrate as your body changes.
+Track your actual intake honestly for two weeks without changing anything — most people underestimate consumption by 20–40%.
+Compare the numbers.
+Then apply a moderate deficit, protect your protein, maintain your daily movement floor, and recalibrate as your body changes.

-Weight management isn't a mystery.
+Weight management isn't mystical.
 It's an engineering problem with biological constraints.
-TDEE is the first variable you need to solve for.
+TDEE is the first variable you solve for.

 Marcus Rivera is the Fitness Editor at HealthKoLab.
 He is an NSCA-Certified Strength and Conditioning Specialist with a background in exercise physiology from the University of Texas at Austin.